-Other Information
+Other information

 Management is responsible for the other information.
-The other information comprises the Board of Directors' report, but does not include the consolidated financial statements and our auditors' report thereon, which we obtained prior to the date of this auditors' report, and the Sharia Supervision Board's report ("the Report") which is expected to be made available to us after that date.
+The other information comprises the Board of Directors' report, but does not include the consolidated financial statements and our auditors' report thereon, which we obtained prior to the date of this auditors' report, and the Fatwa and Sharia Supervision Board's report ("the Reports") which are expected to be made available to us after that date.